DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-07-bikes-brews-scooters-northhaven-trail-bike-master-plan-update.md

 ![Crowd shot of people attending Bikes and Brews at Four Corners Brewery.
 In this photo, Kathryn Rush is speaking at the front of the room.](https://ucarecdn.com/578018d6-35eb-4d6f-a01e-d9f424f31636/ "Approximately 40 people attended the speaker event by Dallas Bicycle Coalition on September 5th at Four Corners Brewery.")

-Cycling advocate Bekah Kornblum (and [guest on the *By Way of Dallas* podcast](https://thisdallaslife.com/blog/2023/05/03/seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1)) organized the event.
-She encouraged everyone to consider donating to [Bike Friendly South Dallas](https://bikefriendlysouthdallas.org/) and [Friends of the Santa Fe Trail](https://www.friendsofsantafetrail.org/) for the upcoming [North Texas Giving Day on September 21st](https://www.cftexas.org/community-impact/integrations/north-texas-giving-day#:~:text=Save%20the%20date%20for%20September,CFT%27s%20North%20Texas%20Giving%20Day.).
-The next event she is organizing is a walk audit on October 5th, near Hampton Station in Oak Cliff as part of the [National Week Without Driving](https://americawalks.org/campaigns/national-week-without-driving/) campaign; more details to be announced.
+Bekah Kornblum, local cycling advocate and organizer with Dallas Bicycle Coalition (and [guest on the *By Way of Dallas* podcast](https://thisdallaslife.com/blog/2023/05/03/seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1)), encouraged everyone to consider donating to [Bike Friendly South Dallas](https://bikefriendlysouthdallas.org/) and [Friends of the Santa Fe Trail](https://www.friendsofsantafetrail.org/) for the upcoming [North Texas Giving Day on September 21st](https://www.cftexas.org/community-impact/integrations/north-texas-giving-day#:~:text=Save%20the%20date%20for%20September,CFT%27s%20North%20Texas%20Giving%20Day.).

+Dallas Bicycle Coalition's next event is a walk audit on October 5th, near Hampton Station in Oak Cliff as part of the [National Week Without Driving](https://americawalks.org/campaigns/national-week-without-driving/) campaign; more details to be announced.

 ---